- Trees planted 18

 - TP (Theft Protection)

-- Extra driver option
+- Extra driver option (when suitable)

 - 4G WiFi with unlimited data to stay connected during your tour

 - VAT 24%